 Get access and exposure to senior decision makers and policy developers in Government via our dedicated Government Networking Zone where you can meet and engage with officials and operational staff from a range of UK Government departments and law enforcement agencies.

-Participating Government departments and agencies at last year’s event included:
+Participating Government departments and agencies expected to attend include:

 The Joint Security and Resilience Centre (JSaRC)

 The Joint Security and Resilience Centre (JSaRC) was established in 2016 in response to the 2015 Security, Defence and Strategic Review which stated that there was an urgent requirement for HMG and the security sector to work together and engage more closely.
 Unique in its structure and approach, JSaRC is a partnership organisation, located within the Office for Security and Counter Terrorism (OSCT), focussed on providing the security sector, private sector and academia with a single route of access into the complex machinery of government, sharing strategic priorities and co-ordinating support.

 This unique and collaborative approach brings commercial benefits for our partners by encouraging growth opportunities in the security sector; shaping a market space in which small, medium and large companies are able to understand immediate and long-term priorities and engage with government more effectively.